DogeisCut/Costume/README.md

 - ### Brush (Modifications)

-  - The brush tool has a checkbox to make it use a stroke rather than fill.
+  - ~~The brush tool has a checkbox to make it use a stroke rather than fill.~~

+    - Okay aparently this JUST got added to PenguinMod, so this works.

   - The brush tool will also have an option to enable merging.
 Which is on by default.